Chloramphenicol

 Analytical strategy and methods

-For the purpose of uniformity in analytical performance and interpretation of results across the EU, an RPA (reference point for action) of 0.3 µg/kg has been set for chloramphenicol (CommissionRegulation (EU) 2019/1871; the RPA will be lowered to 0.15 µg/kg from 28.11.2022).
+For the purpose of uniformity in analytical performance and interpretation of results across the EU, an RPA (reference point for action) of 0.15 µg/kg has been set for chloramphenicol (CommissionRegulation (EU) 2019/1871 ).
 This means that, firstly, the detection limits of the laboratories must be below the RPA and, secondly, results above the RPA must be judged as positive ("non-compliant").
-Foods with chloramphenicol concentrations below the RPAaremarketable, but the cause of the residues is being investigated.
+Foods with chloramphenicol concentrations below the RPA are marketable, but the cause of the residues is being investigated.

-In the Department of Veterinary Medicinal Products, Hormones and Contaminants of the Institute of Food Safety Vienna, we analyze chloramphenicol in food of animal origin and are also the National Reference Laboratory for these studies.
+In the Department of Veterinary Drugs, Hormones and Contaminants of the Institute of Food Safety Vienna, we analyze chloramphenicol in food of animal origin and are also the National Reference Laboratory for these studies.

 In the interest of rapid and cost-effective screening, a two-step approach is generally used: